 Whether you’re looking to kickstart your career and need an introduction to project management or you’re already an experienced project manager who wants to take a deep dive into the Agile methodology, the courses in this program can be a valuable addition to any project manager’s resume.
 Plus, it’s one of the quickest and most efficient ways to earn your CAPM.
 This is a course you simply can’t miss, and that is why we ranked it as the very best project management course on the market.

-2. Project Management Principles and Practices Specialization (Coursera x University of California, Irvine)
+Best for PMP: Project Management Principles and Practices Specialization (Coursera x University of California, Irvine)

 At a close second place, “Project Management Principles and Practices Specialization” on Coursera is another excellent project management course.
 This course costs $49 per month, has a duration of 26 hours, and is led by the University of California, Irvine (UCI).
 UCI ranks #86 in global university rankings, and the program is taught by university faculty Margaret Meloni.